Colin Doyle (footballer): Bradford City

 Following Blackpool's relegation, Doyle joined League One club Bradford City for a fee of £1 after Bradford triggered a release clause in Doyle's contract.
 He played regularly, making 50 appearances in all competitions, as Bradford reached the play-off final, in which they lost to Millwall.

 In March 2018 he played two matches in 24 hours – one for Ireland, one for Bradford City.
 He was offered a new contract at the end of the 2017–18 season, but did not take it up.

 Heart of Midlothian

 Doyle signed a two-year contract with Scottish Premiership club Heart of Midlothian on 19 July 2018.

 In May 2019 he was linked with a transfer back to former club Bradford City.

 Kilmarnock

 On 11 August 2020, Doyle signed for another Scottish Premiership club, Kilmarnock, on loan until January.
 The loan was extended until the end of the season, and he took his total of games played to 18 in all competitions, which included both legs of the play-off by which Kilmarnock were relegated to the Scottish Championship.
-In June 2021. he rejoined Kilmarnock as a player-coach.
+In June 2021, he rejoined Kilmarnock as a player-coach.

 Return to Bradford City

-In June 2022 he returned to Bradford City, as a player-coach.
+In June 2022 he returned to Bradford City as a player-coach.
+His first-team duties were initially confined to coaching and the substitutes' bench – he was an unused substitute in every one of Bradford City's League Two fixtures in both of his first two seasons – but in the 2023–24 season he kept goal in EFL Trophy matches, in which Bradford City reached and lost 1–0 to Wycombe Wanderers in the semi-final.

+At the end of the 2023–24 season, he was offered a new contract by Bradford City.
+At the end of the 2024–25 season, Bradford City entered into discussions with him regarding a new contract.
+Doyle retired from playing in July 2025, remaining with the club as a goalkeeping coach.